STAT-413-613-21S/hw04pdcwilbourne/README.md

 ## Example

-This is a basic example which shows you how to call calcn, define a dataframe to input to calcn2, and call calcn2 on that dataframe:
+This is a basic example which shows you how to call rcrsv\_solve, define a dataframe to input to rcrsv\_plot, and call rcrsv\_plot on that
+dataframe:

 ``` r
 library(hw04pdcwilbourne)